SuperNova76/TopCPToolKit/docs/running_local.md

 which will **process the entire sample** with the **default analysis** setup, at **detector-level only**, and **including all systematics and event filters**.
 This may not be what you want to do, so read on below to see what you can change.

-The output ntuple file is saved under `output/data-ANALYSIS/output.root`.
+The output ntuple file is saved in the local directory as `output.root`.
-The CutBookkeeper histograms are available in `output/hist-output.root`.
+The CutBookkeeper histograms are available in the same file.

 ### Cutflows